I’ve used WP Rocket for a looong time.

 12. Image Optimization

-Unfortunately, WP Rocket doesn’t optimize images outside of the lazy load settings.
+Unfortunately, WP Rocket doesn’t optimize images besides the lazy load settings.

 13. Tools